eduardochico/NewsProvider/README.md

 ## Endpoint

 - `GET /hello` queries the Grok API with the prompt "hello world" and returns the response.
+The server now sends a POST request to the Grok API to avoid HTML responses that redirect to `/lander`.

 ## Troubleshooting